Dropbox

 Redwood City, California, United States

-A cloud-based content management and file sharing platform that enables individuals and businesses to store, access, and collaborate on documents and files from anywhere.
+A cloud-based content management and file sharing platform that enables users to store, access, manage, and collaborate on documents and other digital content.

 Free$14+/month